Quantopian: Technology

-Awards

-Quantopian was ranked #98 on Forbes' 2014 "List of America's Most Promising Companies."
-Also in 2014, Mike Hogan of Barron's called it "Best site for quants."

-Termination of Services
+Termination of services

-In October 2020 CEO John Fawcett announced "I'm sad to say that we will be winding down Quantopian’s free community offering over the next couple of weeks and on November 14th, the community platform will be taken down...
-We know this is short notice...
-Crowd-sourcing alpha was a moonshot and I’m deeply thankful that we had the opportunity to pursue the dream together for 9 years."
+In October 2020 CEO John Fawcett announced, "I'm sad to say that we will be winding down Quantopian's free community offering over the next couple of weeks and on November 14th, the community platform will be taken down....
+We know this is short notice....
+Crowd-sourcing alpha was a moonshot and I'm deeply thankful that we had the opportunity to pursue the dream together for 9 years."

 After publishing the termination of its services for quants, the Quantopian team disclosed their intent to integrate with commission-free broker Robinhood Markets.

 To fill the gap left by Quantopian, a number of traders have relied on open source projects like Gekko and Freqtrade.
-The first companies to capitalize on the gap left by Quantopian were CrunchDAO, QuantConnect and Numerai.
-In recent years, a group of cloud based tools has emerged to service the needs of quants with a specific focus on cryptocurrencies including 3commas, Mudrex and Tuned.
+The first companies to capitalize on the gap left by Quantopian were CrunchDAO, QuantConnect, and Numerai.
+In recent years, a group of cloud-based tools has emerged to service the needs of quants with a specific focus on cryptocurrencies including 3commas, Mudrex, and Tuned.